docupike/docs/CONTRIBUTING.md

 -   [Git][git]
 -   Python **3** (2 does not work) with [PIP][pip]
+-   GCC to compile some required Python packages
 -   [NPM][npm]

 This works on a GNU/Linux or a MacOS host: